bpftrace/bpftrace/docs/reference_guide.md

 profile:us:rate
 ```

-These operating using perf_events (a Linux kernel facility), which is also used by the `perf` command).
+These operate using perf_events (a Linux kernel facility, which is also used by the `perf` command).

 Examples: